x

 Is a story about the hot chemist and an exploding drink real?

-The video claims the "chemist" developed a solution that looks like a drink which causes the glass to explode once it's spiked.
+The video claims the "chemist" developed a solution that looks like a drink that causes the glass to explode once it's spiked.
 She puts her glass on the bar top as a sign for the locals to "clear the area" because they know what's next.

 The officer then spikes the drink, which leads to the explosion and shards of glass cutting up his neck.
 We can debunk this story quickly with the help of popular chemist and former University of Texas at Austin professor Dr. Kate Biberdorf.

-"100% bulls-," Biberdorf said.
+"100% bulls---," Biberdorf said.
 "There is nothing I could add to my drink that would still be safe to drink AND cause an immediate explosion."

 Witt also states in his bio on multiple social media platforms that he produces fictional stories and satire known as "60 Second Sitcoms."
-If you dig a little further, you learn Witt graduated from the University of California, Riverside, and is a social media and marketing expert.
+If you dig a little further, you learn Witt graduated from the University of California, Riverside and is a social media and marketing expert.

 What about cases of people spiking drinks in Texas?